Spinal Cord Injury - SCI:

 Hope for Patients with SCI - Scientific Results With Stem Cells

 Fully regenerative therapies for spinal trauma do not exist yet.
 However, very promising results have been obtained with stem cell transplantation in patients with spinal trauma.
 The use of Mesenchymal Stem Cells (MSCs) in Spinal Cord Injury has been extensively reviewed.
-Experiments with MSCs have shown that their abilities to stimulate repair processes in spinal cord injury are due to the paracrine secretion of the stem cells.
-After 21 days of observations, even though the MSCs had not been incorporated into the regenerated host tissue, there was a significant improvement in functional recovery, from as early as one week after the treatment with MSCs.
+Experiments with MSCs have shown that their abilities to stimulate repair processes in spinal cord injury are due to the paracrine secretion of bioactive compounds by the MSCs.
+After 21 days of observation, there was a significant improvement in functional recovery, even though the MSCs had not been incorporated into the regenerated host tissue, from as early as one week after the treatment with MSCs.

 The progress in this area has recently been reviewed in the scientific paper from Lamichhane and colleagues.